Interested in a Nissan Pathfinder?

 The most affordable Pathfinder AWD puts in a solid, if somewhat uninspiring showing.

-It’s a big, comfortable and practical SUV that will happily haul your family and keep them safe on the road, and even in this more attainable trim level offers plenty of features and tech to keep it current for some time.
+It’s a big, comfortable and practical SUV that will happily haul your family and keep them safe on the road, and even at this more attainable trim level offers plenty of features and tech to keep it current for some time.

 Those that appreciate tougher looks will likely enjoy its bulky and boxy proportions, which also translate to quite a spacious cabin for those carrying at least five people regularly.